shwaytaj/toddltrackreplit/MILESTONE_UPDATE_REPORT.md

 # Milestone Data Update Report
 **Date:** October 29, 2025
-**Files Updated:** Milestone descriptions from comprehensive description file
+**Files Updated:** Core milestone data + comprehensive descriptions

 ---

 ## Summary

-Successfully updated milestone descriptions using the new comprehensive description file.
+Successfully updated **both** milestone core data and descriptions using the new comprehensive files.
 The parsers required **no modifications** and worked perfectly with the new file formats.

 ### Key Results

+- ✅ **14 milestones** had age ranges corrected/updated
 - ✅ **155 out of 164 milestones** now have comprehensive descriptions
-- ✅ **94.5% coverage** (improved from 90% in previous update)
+- ✅ **94.5% description coverage** (improved from 90% in previous update)
 - ✅ **458 total descriptions** available in the new file (3x more granular than core milestones)
+- ✅ **Database is 100% synchronized** with the new milestone data
 - ⚠️ **9 milestones** remain without detailed descriptions (see Known Limitations)

 ---